 Opening hours: Elk Island National Park is open and accessible to visitors 24 hours a day, 365 days a year.

-Alternatively, purchase an annual Parks Canada pass if you plan on visiting several national parks, national marine conservation areas or national historic sites in Canada.
+You can buy a day or two visits at the park entrance otherwise you can purchase an annual Parks Canada pass if you plan on visiting several national parks, national marine conservation areas or national historic sites in Canada.

 More information on Things to do in Alberta Canada